 Bruce Garrison serves as the President and Chairman of the Board for Helpings of Hope.
 Bruce grew up in Indianapolis and has a Bachelor of Arts in Biblical Studies and Philosophy from Evangel University in Missouri.

 Bruce has thirty years of experience in the nonprofit world.
 For a large part of his life, Bruce served as President and CEO of Timeless Impact International, which was based in England for nearly twenty-five years.
 In this role, he oversaw publishing ventures, short-term humanitarian projects, and education and development strategies in numerous countries on four continents.
-Bruce currently serves as a pastor at The Dwelling Place, a church in the greater Indianapolis area, where he oversees the communication and outreach activities.
-He also serves on the boards of Horizon House, the only day center for the homeless in Indianapolis, and the Center for Interfaith Cooperation in Indianapolis.
+Bruce also serves on the board of the Center for Interfaith Cooperation in Indianapolis.
 Bruce also occasionally acts as a consultant for international nonprofits on a pro bono basis.
 Bruce believes that addressing poverty, inequality, and the accompanying issue of hunger is one of the greatest needs of our society.
 He is excited about the many ways Helpings of Hope is beginning to make a difference in many communities in the Indianapolis area.

 Karen Porter, Vice-President